-Music is an integral part of school life and children are taught how to play and compose music and how to appreciate musical composition.
-Children will have the opportunity to play a variety of instruments.
+Music is an integral part of school life and children are taught to make and appreciate music using our wide variety of instruments.
 Music is taught as a discrete subject and is supported across the curriculum and through singing in daily worship.
 Children have the opportunity to learn an instrument with a peripatetic teacher (this is a chargeable activity).
 There are a number of opportunities each year for children to participate in musical activities that are shared with parents and the local community.

-Art, & & Design Technology
+Art & Design Technology

 We encourage children to express themselves and learn about the world around them.
 The children have access to a wide range of tools and materials to give them the opportunity to work in a whole range of media.
 They are encouraged to create visual patterns and pictures as well as work in 3D forms.
 The children are asked to respond practically and imaginatively to the work of artists, craft workers and designers and to explore art, craft and design in a wide historical and cultural context.
 Design Technology is a curriculum area which places great emphasis on the creative process from idea to finished product.
 Projects are devised which will provide children with the opportunity to experience planning, designing, making and evaluating in a variety of contexts and using many different materials and techniques.